nmfs-opensci/ResourceBook/README.md

 # How does it work?

 This online book is being built automatically with a GitHub Action.
-The Action is not loading R (or Python), so any code you will not render and in fact will cause the GitHub Action to fail.
+The Action is not loading R (or Python), so any code you have in your qmd files will not render and in fact will cause the GitHub Action to fail.
 Note, for plain markdown, you can use `.md` instead of `.qmd`.
+You'll need to edit the workflow in the `.github/workflows` folder to install R/Python if you have code.

 The structure of the book is in `_quarto.yml`.
 The rest should be self-explanatory after you look at that file.